dart-archive/www.dartlang.org/src/site/tools/pub/get-started.markdown

 pub get
 {% endprettify %}

-This process is called "getting the dependencies".
+This process is called _getting the dependencies_.

-The `pub get`
-command determines which packages your app depends on, and puts them in a central cache.
+The `pub get` command determines which packages your app depends on, and puts them in a central [system cache](glossary.html#system-cache).
 For git dependencies, pub clones the git repository.
 For hosted dependencies, pub downloads the package from pub.dartlang.org.
 Transitive dependencies are included, too.
 For example, if the js package depends on the test package, `pub` grabs both the js package and the test package.

+Next, pub creates one or more `packages` directories containing symlinks to the packages in the system cache.

-Finally, pub creates a <code class="literal">packages</code>
+Finally, pub creates a
-directory (under your app’s top directory) that has links to the packages that your app depends on.
+<code class="literal">.packages</code> file (under your app’s top directory)
+that maps each package name
+that your app depends on to the corresponding package in the system cache.

+{% include coming-release.html %}

-## Importing Libraries from Packages
+## Importing libraries from packages
 To import libraries found in packages, use the
 <code class="literal">package:</code> prefix: